LLM Reference

 The capability footprint differs most on reasoning mode: Claude Sonnet 4.5 and code execution: GPT-4 Turbo.
 Both models share vision, multimodal input, function calling, and tool use, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Claude Sonnet 4.5 when reasoning depth, larger context windows, and lower input-token cost are central to the workload.
+Choose Claude Sonnet 4.5 when reasoning depth, larger context windows, and lower cheapest-tier input-token cost are central to the workload.
 Choose GPT-4 Turbo when coding workflow support are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ